DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 District Attorney Robert Tendy condemned the Legislature’s decision, calling it “incomprehensible and indefensible.”
 In a response, County Executive MaryEllen Odell, who supported the settlement, dismissed Tendy’s reaction as “an emotional response in a case where two prior district attorneys obtained convictions but he was unable to do so.”

-Should Krivak, who is incarcerated at the Putnam County jail, receive a new trial and prevail on the same evidence presented by DiPippo, the county would likely face another federal lawsuit.
+Should Krivak receive a new trial and prevail on the same evidence presented by DiPippo, the county would likely face another federal lawsuit.
 A key difference between the two prosecutions is that Krivak implicated himself in a statement that the defense contends was a false confession coerced by Putnam County Sheriff investigators.

-The primary witness for the state is Denise Rose, a friend of both men who testified that, while sitting in Krivak’s van, she watched Krivak and DiPippo rape and suffocate Wright before carrying her body into the woods.
-The defense contended Rose was a compulsive liar who used information fed to her by the sheriff investigators because they threatened her with prosecution.
-She insisted as recently as December in a deposition in the DiPippo lawsuit that she had seen both men commit the crime, although a defense attorney was able to draw out significant inconsistencies in her account.
+The primary witness for the state is Denise Rose, a former friend of both men who testified that, while sitting in Krivak’s van, she watched Krivak and DiPippo rape and suffocate Wright before carrying her body into the woods.
+The defense contended Rose was a compulsive liar who used information fed to her by the sheriff’s investigators because they threatened her with prosecution.
+She insisted as recently as December, in a deposition in the DiPippo lawsuit, that she had seen both men commit the crime, although a defense attorney was able to draw out significant inconsistencies in her account.

 DiPippo’s conviction was overturned in 2001 when an appellate court determined that his lawyer failed to disclose that he had previously represented Howard Gombert Jr., a sex offender who was later put forth as a more likely suspect in Wright’s death.

 Gombert is serving a 30-year sentence in Connecticut after being convicted of sexually assaulting an 8-year-old girl in 2000.
-He is also a suspect in the 1995 disappearance of 17-year-old Robin Murphy from a Carmel shopping center on Route 52 where Gombert worked at a coin-operated laundry.
-Gombert has denied involvement in Wright’s death.
+He is also a suspect in the 1995 disappearance of 17-year-old Robin Murphy from a Carmel shopping center on Route 52, where Gombert worked at a coin-operated laundry.
+Gombert has denied involvement in Wright’s death or Murphy’s disappearance.

 DiPippo was re-tried in 2012 and again found guilty, but that conviction was overturned in 2016 when the state Court of Appeals ruled 4-1 that DiPippo’s lawyer should have been allowed to present testimony from a former Carmel resident who was imprisoned with Gombert in Connecticut who said Gombert had implicated himself.